Emperor Wen of Sui: Early life

 Yang Jian was a member of the northwestern Chinese military aristocracy which had arisen during the previous period of division, and he had served as a general under the Xianbei-led Northern Zhou.
 Yang Jian's family was the Yang clan of Hongnong (弘農楊氏), which had Han origins but had intermarried with the Xianbei for generations.
 Yang Jian's clan specifically claimed descent from the Han dynasty general Yang Zhen.
 Yang Zhen's eighth-generation descendant Yang Xuan (楊鉉) served as a commandery governor for a Yan state (Former Yan or Later Yan) during the Sixteen Kingdoms Period, and his descendants subsequently served the Northern Wei dynasty.
 Yang Jian emphasized Han Chinese cultural identity throughout his reign.

-Yang Jian's father was Yang Zhong (楊忠), a follower of the late-Northern Wei general Yuwen Tai, who later became prominent in the politics of the Western Wei under Yuwen's regency.
+Yang Jian's father was Yang Zhong, a follower of the late-Northern Wei general Yuwen Tai, who later became prominent in the politics of the Western Wei under Yuwen's regency.
+Due to his achievements, Yang Zhong and his family were bestowed the surname of "Puliuru" (普六茹) as part of Yuwen's Xianbeification policies.
 Yang Jian's mother was Lady Lü, who gave birth to him in a Buddhist temple in Pingyi (馮翊, in modern Weinan, Shaanxi).
 A Buddhist nun, Zhixian, was impressed with Yang Jian's appearance, and raised him in his early years.
 Yang Jian attended the imperial college for the sons of the nobility and high officials.
 When he was 14 years old, he was appointed to serve in the military under Yuwen Tai.

 In 555, on account of Yang Zhong's accomplishments, Yang Jian received several official ranks, including the title of the Duke of Chengji County (成紀縣公).
 In 557, Dugu Xin, impressed with Yang Jian, gave his daughter, Empress Dugu Qieluo, to Yang and made her his wife.
 He was 16, and she was 13.
 After Yuwen Tai's son Emperor Ming of Northern Zhou came to the throne later that year, Yang Jian was made the vice minister of internal affairs, and he was created the greater title of Duke of Daxing Commandery (大興郡公).